ndeloof/lancelot-legacy/README.md

 daemon.

 ## Why this name
-[Sir _Lancelot du Lac_](https://en.wikipedia.org/wiki/Lancelot) from Arthurian legend is
+[Sir _Lancelot du Lac_](https://en.wikipedia.org/wiki/Lancelot) from Arthurian legend is both a great persona for armored security and an aquatic references required for anything related to Docker, isn't it ?

-is both a great persona for armored security and an aquatic references required for anything related to Docker, isn't it ?
+Lancelot also is a main character in French sitcom [Kaamelott](https://fr.wikipedia.org/wiki/Kaamelott), known for being strict and inflexible.